Calvin Andrew: Crystal Palace

-Andrew returned to first-team action with Palace in November, and went on to play 32 matches in the rest of 2009–10, scoring goals against Sheffield Wednesday and Preston North End.
+Andrew returned to first-team action with Palace in November.
+He went on to play 32 matches in the rest of 2009–10, scoring goals against Sheffield Wednesday and Preston North End.
 He began 2010–11 on the bench under new manager George Burley, and was loaned out to league rivals Millwall after recovering from a knee injury in November.
 He featured just three times for Kenny Jackett's Millwall, and spent only three weeks at The Den before being recalled to Palace on 13 December after the club lost loanee striker James Vaughan.
-He enjoyed another brief spell in and around the Palace first team, before joining Swindon Town on loan in March after two months on the sidelines; the move reunited him with Paul Hart, who was Andrew's manager at Palace for a brief time in early 2010.
+He enjoyed another brief spell in and around the Palace first-team, before joining Swindon Town on loan in March after two months on the sidelines; the move reunited him with Paul Hart, who was Andrew's manager at Palace for a brief time in early 2010.
 He played 10 League One matches for Swindon as the lone striker in a 4–5–1 formation, scoring one goal in a 1–0 victory over Brentford at Griffin Park.
 He was given a new contract at the end of the season, having won over the fans with his hard-working style of play.

 He featured five times for Palace at the start of 2011–12, but did not feature for ten weeks after scoring the winning goal in a 2–1 League Cup victory over Middlesbrough at Selhurst Park on 20 September.
 On 1 March, he signed for League One club Leyton Orient – and was reunited with manager Russell Slade – on loan until the end of the season.
 He failed to score in 10 matches for the Orient, though he only started two matches at Brisbane Road.
-He left Palace in May 2012, after manager Dougie Freedman rejected the opportunity to offer him a new contract.
+He left Palace in May 2012 after manager Dougie Freedman rejected the opportunity to offer him a new contract.
 Andrew stated that "it's no one's fault but my own" for not making the most of the brief first-team opportunities he had been given.